 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.

-1. Bachelor’s degree in related field and three years of position related experience in advising and/or counseling students or in providing academic support, OR advanced degree in a related field and one year of related experience in advising and/or counseling students or in providing academic support
+1. Bachelor’s degree in related field and three years of position-related experience in advising and/or counseling students or in providing academic support, OR Master’s degree in a related field and one year of related experience in advising and/or counseling students or in providing academic support.

-1. Advanced degree in higher education, counseling, or related discipline
+1. Advanced degree in higher education, counseling, a STEM field, or related discipline.

-3. Three to five years or more experience advising students
+3. Three to five years or more of experience advising students.

 4. Experience in the interpretation of academic policies, regulations, and procedures.

 5. Knowledge of relevant academic programs including STEM programs or majors relating to Agriculture, Health, and Natural Resources.